 Unfortunately, nothing is completely free.
-Most banks that offer no-fee checking accounts simply don’t have the monthly service charge account holders would pay at other banks.
+Most banks and credit unions that offer free checking accounts simply don’t have the monthly service charge account holders would pay at other banks.
 You may still have to pay overdraft fees or other miscellaneous charges.

-Some lenders promise no monthly fees, but there are strings attached.
-You may be required to maintain a minimum balance every day of your statement period or have a minimum amount of money going into the account via direct deposit each month.
+Some banks promise no monthly fees, but there are strings attached.
+You may be required to maintain a minimum balance every day of your statement period.
+You may also need to have a minimum amount of money going into the checking account via direct deposit each month.
 Failure to meet the standards could cause a fee to kick in.

 What is the financial institution’s definition of a “no-fee checking account?”

-A lender can set its own policies when it comes to its checking account offerings.
+A bank can set its own policies when it comes to its checking account offerings.
 However, consumers do have some rights.
-If you know those rights, it can help in negotiating account terms before you sign up for an account.
+If you know those rights, it can help in negotiating account terms before you sign up for a checking account.

-According to the Consumer Financial Protection Bureau, for a lender to mark its account as “free,” the account must meet these criteria:
+According to the Consumer Financial Protection Bureau, for a bank to mark its account as “free,” the account must meet these criteria:

 - No monthly service fees